 All sites and formats work with moderators.
 Moderators are people that keep a chatroom 'clean', in case of models working from home, most of the time moderating is done by members as a form of free labour, in return for private shows and/or 'friendships' with the performers.
 I emphasise the word friendship here because it is seen as a medium of exchange.
-In the case of webcam studios, it's the company that provides the moderators.
+In the case of web-cam studios, it's the company that provides the moderators.
 On 'private' sites like livejasmin.com, most of the time the models moderate their own chatroom.

 B. The idea of gazing into someone else's space, through this mediated format, fascinates me.
 There is an interesting interplay between what is revealed and what remains hidden.
 The image of a space is never a true depiction of the actual physical space.
 I became increasingly interested in how this physical space informed the digital space and vice-versa.
 I started screen-grabbing empty rooms of webcam performers in the 'open' chat areas of free sites, when the performers were on a break.
 I recorded the empty spaces that show hints of human presence, like signs saying; 'Be Right Back'.
-This turned into my last project BRB (2018).
+This slowly turned into my last project BRB (2018).
+BRB is a poetic observation of the spaces of online webcams, where the absence of sex is the focus of the work.
 In BRB the chats that occur during the absence of the performers are made visible in text.
 There is a very strong sense of community on websites like chaturbate.com where users talk amongst other users about far more than just sex.
-The chats that occur when the performers are gone create, sometimes, funny situations, where other conversations suggest a darker context, leaving the viewer wondering what might be going on in these rooms.
+The image shows us empty rooms, a poetic reflection of what is not there.
+The chats that occur when the performers are gone create sometimes funny situations, where other conversations suggest a darker context, leaving the viewer wondering what might be going on in these rooms.
 The work raises questions regarding privacy as well as the sense of online community created within these platforms.

-Coming from this project, my fascination for this online connection on cam-sites between performer and viewer grew and I wanted to continue to create work regarding this subject.
+Coming from this project, my fascination for online connection on cam-sites between performer and client grew and I wanted to continue to create work regarding this subject.
 My research mainly focusses on female cammers/performers and their, mostly, male clients.
 I use different names for these clients; sometimes because they are just seen as 'viewers' or because they are acknowledged 'members' or act as 'fans'.
-I want to note here that I am aware of the patriarchal and complicated situation that occur when men pay woman for sexual acts.
-And even if I don't agree with this, it is something that is happening, and with my work I want to focus on the personal experiences of these female webcam models.

 Ambercutie.forum is one of the places I spent a great amount of time reading about various topics concerning camming.
-Ambercutie.forum is a forum created by a webcam model, Amber, in 2009.
+Ambercutie. forum is a forum created by a webcam model, Amber, in 2009.
 It has different sections, most of them tips and tricks on how to use different webcam websites, traffic problems, how to handle clients, software and hardware, lighting tricks, etc. The forum has a public section, where performers and clients talk amongst each other.
 It also has a private model-only section that you need to be granted access to.